pinax-network/hydroscan/README.md

 This is a demo project that showcases how to use [Pinax's TokenAPI](https://pinax.network/en/products/api) to fetch transfers and display them as fish in an aquarium.

+## Came here from a video tutorial?

+Don't forget you might need to switch branches!
+- For Solana `git checkout solana`

 ## Running the project locally

 ```bash